Accesibility

 a.
 Non-compliance with Royal Decree 1112/2018

-9. Certain information, structure or relationships communicated through the presentation cannot be programmatically determined or are not available in text (criteria 1.3.1 and 4.1.3 of WCAG 2.1).
+- Certain information, structure, or relationships communicated through the presentation cannot be determined by software or are not available as text [requirements 9.4.1.3 Status messages and 9.1.3.1 Information and relationships, of UNE-EN 301549:2022].

-11. There could be specific editing failures on a web page, both in HMTL content and in final documents, published after 20 September 2018 (date of entry into force of Royal Decree 1112/2018 of 7 September).
+- There may be occasional editing errors on some web pages, both in HTML content and in final documents, published after September 20, 2018 (the effective date of Royal Decree 1112/2018, of September 7).

-12. There may be files in PDF or other formats published before 20 September 2018 that do not fully comply with all the accessibility requirements (criterion 1.3.1 of WCAG 2.1).
+- There may be office files in PDF or other formats published after September 20, 2018, that do not fully meet all accessibility requirements (criterion 1.3.1 of WCAG 2.1).

 b.
 Disproportionate burden